intel/collision-avoidance-library/README.md

 ## Run Testbed ##

+1. The testbed uses ArduPilot as autopilot by default.
+Set the following environment variables prior to running testbed to use PX4 instead.

+    ```
+    export PX4_DIR="your/px4/directory/Firmware"
+    export USE_PX4_AUTOPILOT=1
+    ```

+    Before running the testbed, make sure PX4 sitl and jmavsim have already been built by following the instructions on PX4 documentation.

-1. The testbed.sh will automate the execution of a series of missions, given as world files in `testbeds/worlds/<world_name>.sdf`.
-The script will start gazebo, ardupilot and the collision avoidance gcs automatically, outputting the result and the logs of each mission, as they're executed.
+2. The testbed.sh will automate the execution of a series of missions, given as world files in `testbeds/worlds/<world_name>.sdf`.
+The script will start gazebo, the autopilot (APM or PX4), and the collision avoidance gcs automatically, outputting the result and the logs of each mission, as they're executed.

     The missions are simple gazebo world files composed by at least a gzsitl_perm_target and a gzsitl_quadcopter_rs.
 Two test missions are